Mineral Pools vs. Salt Water Pools

 Salt Chlorinator

-Salt chlorinators cost between $500 and $2,000 to set up, depending on the manufacturer.
-The brand name Hayward and Pentair systems are at the higher end of this range.
+Depending on the manufacturer, salt chlorinators cost between $500 and $2,000 to set up.
+The brand names Hayward and Pentair are at the higher end of this range.

-If maintained properly, the cell that converts salt to chlorine will last 4 to 5 years.
-The replacement cells cost between $300 and $1,000, depending on the manufacturer.
+If appropriately maintained, the cell that converts salt to chlorine will last 4 to 5 years.
+Depending on the manufacturer, replacement cells cost between $300 and $1,000.

 Apart from the system, you will have to factor in the cost of chemicals.
-This is primarily the salt, pH balancing chemicals and acid for cleaning the salt cell.
+These are primarily salt, pH-balancing chemicals, and acid used to clean the salt cell.
 Since the salt is very stable in the water, you should not need to add much after the initial start-up.
-However, pH balancing chemicals are used frequently.
+However, pH-balancing chemicals are used frequently.

 Pool Ionizer

-Pool ionizers cost between $300 and $2,000 to set up, depending on the manufacturer.
+Depending on the manufacturer, pool ionizers cost between $200 and $2,000 to set up.

-On a larger pool (above 25,000 gallons), you will have to replace your mineral cell every season.
-You can get two or more seasons out of a cell on a smaller pool.
-The replacement mineral cell costs about $90 to $150.
+On a larger pool (above 25,000 gallons), you must replace your mineral cell every season.
+However, you can get two or more seasons out of a cell on a smaller pool—the replacement mineral cell costs $90 to $250.

 Mineral pools also require a low residual of chlorine.
-The amount of chlorine required depends on the size of your pool, usage, sun, rain, etc. We typically recommend adding one 3” tablet every week or two which is less than half of what you would need without an ionizer.
+The amount of chlorine needed depends on the size of your pool, usage, sun, rain, etc. We typically recommend adding one 3” tablet every week or two, less than half of what you need without an ionizer.

-If you are converting a chlorine-only pool over to a mineral pool, a good rule of thumb is to divide last years’ cost of chlorine in half.
-You should use less than that, but this is a good estimate.
+If you convert a chlorine-only pool to a mineral pool, a good rule of thumb is to divide last year’s chlorine cost in half.
+You might use less than that, but this is a reasonable estimate.

 Risks